tjni/setuptools-git-versioning/docs/options/tag_formatter.rst

     .. warning::

-        Exception will also be raised if tag name does not match regexp
+        Exception will also be raised if tag name does not match regexp.
+        So this regexp should be able to handle all possible tags in the repo